 You can create as many pages as you feel are necessary.

 Build your top menu

-Now that you have product categories and static pages, you should arrange them in a logical and compelling way in the top menu.
+Now that you have product categories and CMS pages, you should arrange them in a logical and compelling way in the top menu.

-This is done using the "Main menu" module: go to the "Installed Modules" tab of the "Modules" page, type "menu" in the module search form, and you should find the module.
+This is done using the "Top horizontal menu" module: go to the "Modules" page, type "menu" in the module search form, and you should find the module.
 Enable it if it is disabled, then configure it: remove the pages or categories you deem unnecessary, add other pages, and move the content around, until you are satisfied with your menu's hierarchy.

 Activate your shop

 Now that all is set and done, you can finally open your shop to the public.